 - Protect peppers with shade cloth or overhead irrigation when temperatures get too hot.
 Use white spun poly row covers spread over hoops above pepper plants–leave the sides open for ventilation–to protect peppers from sunscald and high temperatures.
 When the temperatures soar, overhead irrigation can reduce the temperature in the garden slightly.

-Best growing tips: How to Grow Peppers.
+Best growing tips: How to Plant, Grow, and Harvest Peppers.

-Soil and sun affect pepper flavor:
+Tip #2: Soil and sun affect pepper flavor

 - Peppers grow best in full sun; however, they do not perform well if there is too much sun.
 If you live in a very hot summer location, plan to shade peppers from sunscald in the hottest part of the summer, or plant peppers where they get only morning sun that is less likely to burn fruit.
 If you live in a cool summer location, plant peppers in a south-facing location or against a fence or building that soaks up the solar heat and radiates heat into the garden at night.